AP Computer Science Principles

 You will be interacting with your classmates and the teacher primarily through Schoology.com, email, and “live” class sessions.
 The weekly "live" class sessions are strongly recommended, but also recorded for offline viewing for excused absences.
 Tentatively, you can attend the "live" session on Tuesdays 2pm EST. (If I have a large class size, I will open up a second "live" session based on the class's availability.
 During those sessions, I will review upcoming homework assignments, teach key concepts, encourage student presentations and chat, and utilize adapted cooperative learning strategies to engage all students in the class and build a community of learners.
 On Schoology, you will participate in discussions, submit projects, post resources, upload homework, and complete assessments.
 We will also have some partner coding and group projects activities during the year.

 Instructor Qualifications: I taught AP CSP to 28 students during the 2017-2018 school year.
 I anticipate that they will do well on the exam and will be happy to share our class results when I am able!
+This June, I will be a reader for the AP CSP exam, so I will be able to help prepare the 2018-2019 students for the exam even better!
+I am always looking for opportunities to learn and will also attend and help present at the CSTA Conference with my Cooperative Learning PLN and will attend a Code.org Teacher workshop this summer.
 I was formerly homeschooled, and I have a BA from Grove City College and a MS in Curriculum and Instruction from Western Governors University.
 I hold the following certifications: NJ Standard: English, PA Level II: English 7-12, Communications 7-12, Mid-level mathematics 6-9, Mid-level citizenship education 6-9, Mid-level science 6-9, and English as a second language (ESL).
 I have taught in public and private middle and high schools for the past 8 years.
 I have developed and taught an “Introduction to Information Technology” elective for middle school students as well as an “Introduction to Coding” enrichment club for elementary students.
 For three years, I also ran a school-wide “Hour of Code” event for middle school students.

 Click here to read class reviews from past participants